parasol-framework/parasol/readme.md

 ## 1. Introduction

 Parasol is a FOSS vector engine and application sandbox.
-It provides a fully integrated scripting language that is based on Lua to simplify application development without compromising on speed or modern features.
+An integrated scripting language based on Lua helps to simplify application development without compromising on speed or modern features.
+Alternatively you can integrate the framework with your preferred environment if it supports linking with standard system libraries.

-Parasol has a development bias towards vector graphics programming on the desktop, which we believe is an area that has been under-valued, particularly with recent increases in display resolution.
-Our long term aim for Parasol is for it to be a credible open source leader in vector graphics programming and building multi-platform sandboxed applications.

-In summary, Parasol provides:

-* Vector graphics programming with an SVG compatible design.
+Parasol's ongoing development is focused on enhancing vector graphics programming on the desktop.
+We believe that this a research area that has been historically under-valued, but this needs to change with more displays achieving resolutions at 4K and beyond.
+Apart from the scalability of vector graphics, we're also hoping to experiment with more dynamic rendering features that aren't possible with traditional bitmap interfaces.

+### Features

+* Fully integrated Lua scripting in our Fluid development environment.
+* Load and save SVG files.
+Manipulate or create new vector scene graphs from scratch using our API that also includes feature enhancements not available in SVG.
-* Networking (TCP/IP Sockets, HTTP, SSL).
+* Multi-platform compatible networking API, providing coverage for TCP/IP Sockets, HTTP, SSL.
-* Widgets for UI development (windows, checkboxes, buttons, dialogs, text and a great deal more...).
+* Scalable widgets for UI development (windows, checkboxes, buttons, dialogs, text and a great deal more...).
-* Data handling (XML, JSON, ZIP, PNG, JPEG, SVG)
+* Data handling APIs (XML, JSON, ZIP, PNG, JPEG, SVG)
-* System abstraction for multi-platform support (file I/O, clipboards, threads, object management)
+* Full system abstraction for multi-platform support (file I/O, clipboards, threads, object management)
-* Direct graphics access (h/w accelerated drawing)
 * Multi-channel audio playback
-* Text editing (implemented with scintilla.org)
+* Extensive text editing widget (implemented with scintilla.org)

 Optional extensions not included with the main distribution:

 * Cryptography support (AES)
 * Database connectivity (MySQL, SQLite)

-The Parasol environment is platform neutral and applications will work in the same way on all supported platforms.
-In addition we are aiming for programs to be distributed in sand-boxed, permission-based archives so that users can feel comfortable running any software package without concerns of being compromised.

 ## 2. Build Process